ibpdas/valueline/README.md

 ### 2. Level 2.
 System wide data maturity

 Level 2 describes how the organisation behaves when Level 1 foundations begin to take effect.

 It uses the six themes from the Data Maturity Assessment for Government (2023).

-How Level 2 themes shifts as Level 1 begins to work

 - **Uses**
   From data used mainly for reactive reporting  to data used proactively to inform operational and strategic decisions.